kasfulk/kasfulk/README.md

 # Kasjful Kurniawan
-Fullstack Developer who lives in Balikpapan, Indonesia.
+Fullstack Developer at klinikpintar.id lives in Balikpapan, Indonesia.
 Has 11 years of experience in the IT fields, and 5 years as a Software Developer.

 ![Github Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=kasfulk&layout=compact)